How to Grow and Care for Hostas

+Hostas are low maintenance landscape plants.
+They look good without much planning or upkeep.
 You can avoid a spotty look by clustering multiple specimens of the same cultivar.
-By massing them together, you give them more visual weight.
-They don’t end up looking like an afterthought.
-If you don’t like a fussy garden, check out this guide to low-maintenance landscaping.
+By massing them together, you give them more visual weight and they don’t end up looking like an afterthought.

 DO: Make it Look Intentional

 There are exceptions to the previous rule.
 This solitary hosta actually works aesthetically.
-The reason: it’s big enough to be a focal point.
+The reason: It’s big enough to be a focal point.
 Plus, the non-variegated foliage is a more natural-looking partner with the other plants.
-Note how companion plants surround the hosta—almost embracing it—to create a stage for the focal point plant.
-When choosing plants, consider these 12 pretty and easy plant pairings.
+Note how companion plants surround the hosta, almost embracing it, to create a stage for the focal point plant.

 DON’T: Get Carried Away with Variegation

 Gardeners love variegation for its ability to stand out and brighten a scene.
-But putting a bunch of unrelated variegated varieties together just looks busy and even a bit chaotic.
+But putting a bunch of different variegated varieties together looks busy and even chaotic.
 Better to pick one variety and repeat it for emphasis.
-If you’re looking for a pop of color in your yard, check out these 49 colorful plants.
+If you’re looking for a pop of color in your yard, try adding a different colorful landscape plant near your hostas.

 DO: Use Variegation Wisely

 Variegated hosta is tailor-made for lining a path.
-It not only looks good, it serves a practical purpose because the variegated leaves are easier to spot at night—thus providing an element of safety.
-Here are some other tough plants for paths.
+It not only looks good, but serves a practical purpose because the variegated leaves are easier to spot at night, providing an element of safety.

 DON’T: Have One of Everything